Healing Divided America — Restorying Narrative Wounds in

 These sessions draw directly from Dr. Boje's new 2026 books:

-Healing Divided America — Restorying Narrative Wounds in Families, Communities & Organizations.
-A four-phase microstorying intervention (story-listening, antenarrative mapping, restorying, quantum storytelling) to transform polarization into community coherence.
+Healing Divided America — A four-phase microstorying intervention (story-listening, antenarrative mapping, restorying, quantum storytelling) to transform polarization into community coherence.

-The Seventh Room — Seven Tamaraland Principles for Awakening from the Architecture of Psyops, and the Future We Are Building.
-Seven principles for navigating the rooms, hallways, doors, and empty chairs of organizational and family life.
+The Seventh Room — Seven principles for navigating the rooms, hallways, doors, and empty chairs of organizational and family life.

-Storying the Future: AI, Echo Chambers, and the Art of HHT Ensembles — Explores how AI and echo chamber dynamics intersect with storytelling, and how HHT ensemble methods can help us navigate the emerging landscape.
+Storying the Future: AI, Echo Chambers, and the Art of HHT Ensembles — Explores how AI and echo chamber dynamics intersect with storytelling.
 Read a sample →

 Veterans and family members navigating division.
 Teams and organizations where collaboration feels harder than it should.
 Communities caught in friend-enemy frames, cruelty normalization, or permanent-emergency rhetoric.